ADVISORI Logo

 How can RPA be combined with artificial intelligence (AI)?

-The combination of RPA with artificial intelligence (AI) significantly expands automation potential and enables the processing of more complex, knowledge-based processes.
-This connection, often referred to as Intelligent Automation or Cognitive RPA, overcomes the limitations of classic RPA solutions and forms an important building block for digital transformation.
+Combining RPA with artificial intelligence (AI) significantly expands automation potential and enables the handling of more complex, knowledge-based processes.
+This combination, often referred to as Intelligent Automation or Cognitive RPA, overcomes the limitations of classical RPA solutions and represents an important building block for digital transformation.

 • Machine Learning (ML): Recognition of patterns and trends in data for predictive models

-• Natural Language Processing (NLP): Processing and interpretation of natural language in texts
+• Natural Language Processing (NLP): Processing and interpretation of natural language in text

 • Computer Vision: Recognition and interpretation of visual content in documents and screens